Carbamazepine and St. John's Wort: Can You Take Them Together?

 • Generic carbamazepine immediate- and extended-release products

-The closely related drug oxcarbazepine (Trileptal) shares some metabolic pathways with carbamazepine but is primarily handled by different enzymes; the St. John's Wort interaction with oxcarbazepine is less well characterized but still considered a caution.
+The related drug oxcarbazepine (Trileptal) is handled largely by different enzymes, so the St. John's Wort interaction is less well characterized — but caution is still reasonable.

 On the supplement side, the concern covers essentially all hyperforin-containing St. John's Wort products: